bradmartin/nativescript-snackbar/README.md

 #### NativeScript 6x+

-`tns plugin add nativescript-snackbar@androidx` once NS 6.0 is published this version will be the default version from the master branch.
+`tns plugin add nativescript-snackbar@next` once NS 6.0 is published this version will be the default version from the master branch.

 #### NativeScript 5.4 and older